heptarch/heptarch.github.io/drafts/will.md

 If brains are complex systems which can behave chaotically, their behaviour—made particularly stark in domains such a *decision-making*—may be mathematically impossible to predict.
 I call this "computational free will" since it means that it may be practically impossible to predict what someone will do, conferring on them an effective form of free will.

-I should note that fundamental unpredictability (a feature also of quantum-mechanical accounts of free will) is a bit philosophically unsatisfying, since someone is not really free to choose if their decisions result from a roll of the complex system/quantum-mechanical dice.
+I should note that fundamental unpredictability (a feature also of quantum-mechanical accounts of free will) is a bit philosophically unsatisfying, since someone is not really free to choose if their decisions result from a roll of the complex-systematic or quantum-mechanical dice.
+What is more interesting is that, if the SOC story holds, the brain can make *meaningful* but unpredictable decisions by maintaining proximity to various basins of attraction.
+I'll explore this in depth another time.
+For now, let's just accept the thesis of computational free will, philosophically satisfying or not.

 ## Simulations